pgpkg/pgpkg/docs/pages/manual.md

 If any part of the installation fails, the entire transaction is aborted and the database is left unchanged.

-Note that `pgpkg` only applies database migrations that have not already been applied. `pgpkg` will create any schemas and extensions as needed.
+For migrated objects, **`pgpkg` only applies database migrations that have not already been applied**.
+It records the pathname of each successful migration, and will only apply a given migration once.
+Migrations which have not yet been performed are then applied in the order specified.

+`pgpkg` will create the schemas and extensions specified in the `pgpkg.toml` file.

-### `try` - installation dry run
+### `try` - deployment dry run

     pgpkg try [options] [package]